Ten ways to improve the usability of products that Agile teams build

 Here’s a history from last century through today, based on my experience.

-User researchers have had to learn to test
+To observe and record how people use devices, user researchers have had to learn to test

-• computer software using expensive usability labs,
+• computer software, by using expensive usability labs,

-• desktop software by using other desktop computers,
+• desktop software, by using other desktop computers,

-• smartphone apps by using apps,
+• smartphone apps, by using apps,

 Continue reading “The ease of user research goes in cycles”